Type Ia supernovae, standardisable candles, and gravity: SN Ia Astrophysics

 The above results give $M \propto G^{-3/2}$ and $R \propto G^{-1/2}$, and they lead to $E_G \propto G^{-3/2}$.
 This dependence of binding energy on the strength of gravity affects the light curve in non-standard $G$ through the kinematics of the explosion, but as mentioned above this effect is minor in comparison to the dominant effect of the gravitational-dependence of the Chandrasekhar mass.

-In this work we shall not consider the effect of varying $G$ on the background expansion rate, as there are theories in which the variation of $G$ mainly affects interactions of matter particles, for example in the form of a Yukawa-type fifth force which decays at large distance, such as viable $f(R)$ gravity models \cite{Braxetal2008,Wangetal2012,Ceron-Hurtadoetal2016} that feature a working chameleon screening mechanism \cite{KhouryandWeltman20041,KhouryandWeltman20042}.
+It should be noted that a varying $G(z)$ would normally affect the background cosmological evolution through the scale factor $a$, and this would change the best fit cosmological parameters computed with the theoretical distance-redshift relation, potentially having a strong effect on structure formation as well.
+However, in this work we shall not consider the effect of varying $G$ on the background expansion rate, as there are theories in which the variation of $G$ mainly affects interactions of matter particles, for example in the form of a Yukawa-type fifth force which decays at large distance, such as viable $f(R)$ gravity models \cite{Braxetal2008,Wangetal2012,Ceron-Hurtadoetal2016} that feature a working chameleon screening mechanism \cite{KhouryandWeltman20041,KhouryandWeltman20042}.
 Also, when considering the time variation of $G$, we assume that $G(z)$ only varies noticeably on cosmological time scales -- the supernova timescale is much shorter, over which we take $G$ as constant.
 Note that in more general modified gravity models the internal structure of the star can be affected as well, see for example \cite{Babichevetal2016}, but this possibility is beyond the scope of this initial study.

 Previous works \cite{Garcia-Berroetal1999,RiazueloUzan2002} made the assumption $M_{\rm Ni} \propto M_{\rm Ch}$ and therefore $M_{\rm Ni} \propto G^{-3/2}$.
 However, here we do not assume any systematic dependence of $M_{\rm Ni}$ on $M_{\rm Ch}$ or $G$.
-Hence when we compare populations of SNIe in different strengths of gravity, as in the subsequent section, we do not change the set of $M_{\rm Ni}$ values used to generate the varied members of the population for each new value of $G$.
-A proper investigation into how the distribution of the amount of $^{56}{\rm Ni}$ produced would differ when $G \neq G_0$ would require a detailed study of star formation and full hydrodynamical modeling of the SNIa explosion in such scenarios, and if the evolution of $G$ over the relevant timescales is non-negligible then the situation is even more complicated -- such an investigation is far beyond the scope of this work.
+Hence when we compare populations of SNe Ia in different strengths of gravity, as in the subsequent section, we do not change the set of $M_{\rm Ni}$ values used to generate the varied members of the population for each new value of $G$.
+A proper investigation into how the amount of $^{56}{\rm Ni}$ produced would differ when $G \neq G_0$ would require a detailed study of star formation and full hydrodynamical modeling of the SN Ia explosion in such scenarios, and if the evolution of $G$ over the relevant timescales is non-negligible then the situation is even more complicated -- such an investigation is far beyond the scope of this work.